 Execution Information has four sections:

 - Time - Time the task was executed.

 Logs - Displays log information for the specific execution.

 Payload - Data sent when the script executed.

 Timing - Time taken for the script to execute, including Elapsed and CPU Time.

 An execution history graph for the script shows Duration and Node data.
-To see this information, select the Performance icon.
+To see this information, proceed as follows: